In This Article

 | Complex (500+ transactions, inventory, multi-entity) | $1,200-$1,500+/mo | + Inventory reconciliation, intercompany entries, controller-level oversight |

-At Monaco CPA, outsourced bookkeeping starts at $300/month for small businesses with straightforward needs.
+At Monaco CPA, professional bookkeeping starts at $300/month for small businesses with straightforward needs.
 Most clients fall in the $500-$1,000/month range, receiving monthly bank reconciliation, transaction categorization, accounts payable/receivable management, and monthly financial statements.

-Annual cost comparison: An outsourced bookkeeper at $750/month costs $9,000/year — compared to $62,000-$95,000/year for an in-house hire.
-Even at the high end ($1,500/month), outsourced bookkeeping costs $18,000/year, representing a 70%-81% cost reduction.
+Annual cost comparison: A professional bookkeeper at $750/month costs $9,000/year - compared to $62,000-$95,000/year for an in-house hire.
+Even at the high end ($1,500/month), professional bookkeeping costs $18,000/year, representing a 70%-81% cost reduction.

 Quality Comparison